GaheeKate/Errorpedia/LEMP_CI/PHP_session_database.md

 ## Cause

 Return type of CI_Session_database_driver didnt match the expected return type of 'bool' specified in the SesstionHanderInterface.
-Probably I happened becuse I used a different(newer) version of PHP.
+Probably It happened because I used a different(newer) version of PHP.

 ----
 ## Solutions